dolthub/docs/content/getting-started/bounties.md

 # Bounties

 A Data Bounty is a financial reward paid for sourcing all, or part, of a specific dataset.
-A user or organization can also pay to attach a bounty to a dataset of their choosing.Anyone can get paid for finding the data specified in a bounty.
+A user or organization can also pay to attach a bounty to a dataset of their choosing.
+Anyone can get paid for finding the data specified in a bounty.

 ## Participating